EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

    Statistics environment with subpanels for all channels with the same categories table

+You can now choose the desired category to see the histograms for each channel, and obtain the fitting results in the table *Fit Results* on the bottom right position.
+The fitting results table will also be devided in separate columns depending on the number of used channels.
+With clicking on any other category, DeepLASI will immediately update the whole panels with the fitting results.

-You can see an example of created histograms and corresponding fits reported under the *Statistics* tab on :numref:`histograms_measurement_details`. the plots on each column represent the detection channel color, for example :numref:`histograms_measurement_details` shows the histograms in green, so the reported plots and values come from the green channel.
+An example of created histograms and corresponding fits under the *Statistics* tab is depicted on :numref:`histograms_measurement_details`.
+The plots on each column represent the detection channel color, for example :numref:`histograms_measurement_details` shows the histograms in green, so the reported plots and values are from the data on green channel.

 .. figure:: ./../figures/documents/EP_Figure_Statistics.png
    :width: 250